Danielkaas94/Danielkaas94/README.md

 ## "Stay sane, make gains" 📈📊💰 | Myers-Briggs Type Indicator: [INFJ](https://www.16personalities.com/infj-personality)

-I have a bachelor's degree in IT security from Business Academy Aarhus (completed January 2025) and am now looking for an opportunity to put my knowledge into practice.
+I have a bachelor's degree in IT security from Business Academy Aarhus (completed January 2025) and I am now looking for an opportunity to put my knowledge into practice.
 With a background in both software development and cybersecurity, I am eager to get started with a job where I can make a difference.

 Until then, I'm keeping myself busy with things like VulnHub challenges, maintains my GitHub repositories, video editing for my YouTube channels, and game development in the form of mods and custom maps for classic games like [DOOM](https://en.wikipedia.org/wiki/Doom_(1993_video_game)).